MccOnGitHub/Mc-GuessingGame/README.md

 https://mccongithub.github.io/Mc-GuessingGame/

-**if u know how to use github, yeah take the cod points its free just take it* im too lazy to copy the repository and hide the commits
+**if u know how to use github, yeah take the cod points its free just take it* im

+**too lazy to copy the repository and reset the commits*